Trade directory · Detroit metro · Michigan

 Permit Requirements

-Detroit requires permits for electrical, plumbing, HVAC, and structural work.
-Most handyman repairs under $1000 exempt.
-Permit fees range $25-150.
-Apply through Detroit Buildings, Safety Engineering & Environmental Department online portal or in person.
+Detroit requires permits for electrical, plumbing, and structural work regardless of contractor type.
+Permit fees range $25-200 depending on scope.
+Minor repairs under $1,000 typically exempt.
+Contact Detroit Buildings, Safety Engineering & Environmental Department for specific requirements.

 §3